aci-ref/facilitation_best_practices/images/01-testing-images.md

 <div class="bullet-box">
     <ul class="bullet-list-square">
-* What gaps exist in the expertise of the existing team members?
+<li>What gaps exist in the expertise of the existing team members?</li>
-* What are most important tasks/responsibilities of the new position?
+<li>What are most important tasks/responsibilities of the new position?</li>
-* What is the required skill set necessary to perform these tasks?
+<li>What is the required skill set necessary to perform these tasks?</li>
-* What educational background and experience are important?
+<li>What educational background and experience are important?</li>
-* Is there specific domain expertise that will be important for this facilitator?
+Is there specific domain expertise that will be important for this facilitator?</li>
         <ul class="bullet-list-circle">
             <li>secondary list item 1</li>
             <li>secondary list item 2</li>